<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 SEP IRA Contributions - FAQs

-How much can I contribute to my SEP?
+How much can I contribute to my SEP IRA?

 Contributions limits may vary year over year.
 The IRS releases new contributions limits every year.
 Check out the current SEP IRA contributions limits here

-How much can I contribute if I’m self-employed?
+How much can I contribute to a SEP IRA if I’m self-employed?

-Must I contribute the same percentage of salary for all participants?
+Must I contribute the same percentage of salary for all participants in the SEP IRA?

-Can I make catch-up contributions to my SEP?
+Can I make catch-up contributions to my SEP IRA?

 No, SEPs are funded by employer contributions only.
 Catch-up contributions apply only to employee elective deferrals.

-Must I contribute to the SEP every year?
+Must I contribute to the SEP IRA every year?

 No, you are not required to contribute every year.
-Contributions to a SEP plan are discretionary meaning you can decide every whether you wish to make a contribution or not.
+Contributions to a SEP plan are discretionary, allowing you to decide each year whether you wish to make a contribution or not.

 How much of the SEP contributions are deductible?